BiatBang/Notes/note of guava.md

 ### LocalCache
 Seems the factory method is vital to util classes.
 For LocalCache, the public "constructor" would be `CacheBuilder.builder()`.
 `StatsCounter` is a class to make inner attribute in Caches to make the stats of caches.
 It counts hits and misses, and total, then it can canculate the rate of hittings.

+## Graph
+Three interfaces increased by complexity: Graph, ValueGraph, Network.
+Builder, of course, again.
+- Builder
+A method to insert configurations into the constructor.
+Each configuration method would return a type of itself, then Builder().config1().config2()..... would still return a object of that type.
+The real (maybe private) constructor must have several polymorphisms with different numbers of parameters, or just a "containing everything" constructor.
+Then, however many parameters are set by config methods, they will be used in the constructors.
+The rest of parameters will stay the defaul values.

+### Graph
+Base graph.
+Node can be any type.
+Edge is made by `EndpointPair`.

+### ValueGraph
+It's weighted graph...

+### Network
+Edges must be unique.
+Describe a topologic among all the nodes.
+No parallel edges.

+### Traverser